 How Do I Deal With The Trucking Company Or Their Insurance Company After A Truck Accident

-Regardless of how sincere they may sound, or however sympathetic they may be, remember that they are NOT looking out for your interests, but are working for the trucking company to minimize their liability in the truck accident as far as possible.
+Regardless of how sincere they may sound, or however sympathetic they may be, remember that they are not looking out for your interests, but are working for the trucking company to minimize their liability in the truck accident as much as possible.
 Do not make the mistake of trying to negotiate with them on your own.
 Either have an experienced lawyer with you or someone from your own insurance company.

 Never, under any circumstances, give the insurance officers of the trucking company anything in writing, or sign any kind of form or statement.
 Many insurance adjusters convince crash victims to sign medical release forms or other statements, which can then be used against the victims.